-Thomas Grazulis documented 6 tornadoes that occurred on November 4, 1922.
-Looking at one of those twisters in this summary: An estimated F4 that moved through parts of Creek and Pawnee Counties in Oklahoma.
+Thomas Grazulis documented six tornadoes that occurred on November 4, 1922.
+We look at one of those twisters in this summary: An estimated F4 that moved through parts of Creek and Pawnee Counties in Oklahoma.
 Information for this event came from the following resources:

 - Thomas Grazulis in Significant Tornadoes

 Here are the stats on this event from Thomas Grazulis: